Peluca

 Peluca is a short film by director Jared Hess, produced for an assignment while attending Brigham Young University in 2002.
 It was shown at the 2003 Slamdance Film Festival.

 The film is almost nine minutes long and was shot on black-and-white 16mm film.
 It stars Jon Heder as the main character, Seth.
 The film's title is the Spanish word for "wig", referring to the wig that is purchased in the film.

 The short was later adapted into the 2004 film Napoleon Dynamite, which featured Heder as the title character.
 The short appears as a special feature on the DVD.

 Plot

-The film follows its main character, Seth (Jon Heder), as he skips school with two of his friends, Pedro and Giel, to attempt to buy a lottery ticket at the convenience store and shop at a local thrift store, where they find a wig for Giel (who shaved his head after catching a fever).
-Later, they return to the school, and Seth leaves to go to an FFA contest.
+Seth (Jon Heder) skips school with two of his friends, Pedro and Giel, to attempt to buy a lottery ticket at the convenience store and shop at a local thrift store, where they find a wig for Giel (who shaved his head after catching a fever).
+Later, they return to the school, and Seth leaves to go to a Future Farmers of America contest.